peermetrics/sdk-js/README.md

-# PeerMetrics sdk
+# PeerMetrics SDK

 <img src="https://img.shields.io/npm/v/@peermetrics/sdk">

-This is the repo for the `PeerMetrics` JS sdk.
+This is the repo for the `PeerMetrics` JS SDK.

 Peer metrics is a service that helps you collect events and metrics for your `WebRTC` connections.
 You can read more about the service on [peermetrics.io](https://peermetrics.io/).